SystolicAttention: Fusing FlashAttention within a Single Systolic Array: Evaluation

-The area overhead of \MSAGA{} arises from the following additional components: \begin{itemize} \item The upward data path, in addition to the standard downward path, enabling partial sums to propagate in both directions. \item A top row of \emph{CMP} units, responsible for identifying the maximum value in each systolic array column. \item A \emph{Split} unit within each processing element (PE), which separates input values into integer and fractional parts for the \texttt{exp2} operation. \end{itemize}

-To evaluate the area overhead, we synthesize the systolic array portion of \MSAGA{}, excluding SRAMs and DMA, at 1\,GHz using a 16\,nm commercial process.
-The resulting area breakdown is shown in Table~\ref{tab:area}.

-As shown in Table~\ref{tab:area}, the standard systolic array occupies 89.73\% of the total area, while \MSAGA{}'s additional components contribute 10.26\%.
-The dominant sources of overhead are the upward data path and the \emph{Split} units, which account for 4.83\% and 4.78\% of the total area, respectively.
-This is due to their replication across all PEs in the $128\times128$ array.
-In contrast, the \emph{CMP} units contribute only 0.65\%, as they are instantiated solely in the top row of the array.
+As described in \autoref{sec:msaga-design}, the area overhead of \MSAGA{} arises from the additional upward data path, comparators, and Split units.
+We synthesize \MSAGA{} systolic array (excluding SRAMs and DMA engines) at 1.5\,GHz using a commercial 16\,nm technology.
+The breakdown of the total chip area into various components is shown in \autoref{tab:area}.
+The standard systolic array occupies 87.92\% of the total area, while \MSAGA{}'s additional components only contribute the remaining 12.07\%.
+The dominant sources of area overhead come from the upward data path and Split units replicated for every PE, accounting for 6.24\% and 5.30\% of the total area, respectively.
+In contrast, the single array of comparators only consumes 0.53\% of the area.